VisorHPC/VisorHPC.github.io/index.md

 ## News
 {:id="news"}

- * It’s our great pleasure to announce that [Professor DK Panda](http://web.cse.ohio-state.edu/~panda/) of the Ohio State University volunteered to deliver the invited keynote talk.
+ * Oct 03, 2016: It’s our great pleasure to announce that [Professor DK Panda](http://web.cse.ohio-state.edu/~panda/) of the Ohio State University volunteered to deliver the invited keynote talk.

+ * Oct 21, 2016: The <a href="/#committee">program committee</a> list is online.

 ## About
 {:id="about"}